kobyb/timewatch/README.md

+How to use:

-Download (or clone) to [Dir].
+1. Download (or clone) to [Dir].

-Open this [chrome://extensions/] on a chrome browser.
+2. Open this [chrome://extensions/] on a chrome browser.

-Switch to developer mode (top right corner).
+3. Switch to developer mode (top right corner).

-Click on "Load unpacked".
+4. Click on "Load unpacked".
 Go to [Dir].
 Open the folder.

-Go to timewatch.co.il.
+5. Go to timewatch.co.il.
 Login.
 Go to update attendence page.

-The extation will be blocked by the browser.
+6. The extation will be blocked by the browser.
 On the url line, there's will be an icon for blocked popup.
 Click.
 Enable everything for this site.
 Refresh.
 Done.

-Enjoy.
+7. Enjoy.